Intuit Developer Terms of Service

 6.1 Maintaining Accurate Information.
 You are required to provide complete and accurate information about your activities, entity details, associated individuals, Authorized Users, your Developer Application(s), your use of the Services, and your privacy and security practices as they relate to your performance under this Agreement.
 You must maintain complete and accurate records demonstrating your full compliance with this Agreement.
 If any information becomes outdated or inaccurate you must immediately notify us and update the same with updated and accurate information.

 6.2 Intuit’s Right to Audit.
-Intuit reserves the right to ensure the implementation of reasonable safeguards for data accessed through the Developer Platform and to verify your compliance of this Agreement through testing and audits.
+Intuit reserves the right to ensure the implementation of reasonable safeguards for data accessed through the Intuit Developer Platform and to verify your compliance of this Agreement through testing and audits.
 Intuit may access and test your use of the Platform and your Developer Applications at any time without prior notice to verify compliance with this Agreement and to ensure adherence to all Policies.
 You agree to facilitate and cooperate in audits conducted by Intuit, or its designated third party, in order to review your relevant books, records, systems, and files including allowing reasonable access to your premises to verify compliance.
 Each Party will bear its own costs incurred during the audit.

 6.3 Developer’s Obligation to Assess Issues and Provide User Support.
 In the event of an identified Security Incident, Developer Application Disruption, or breach of this Agreement, you must take prompt and effective remedial actions and inform Intuit of these actions.
 Failure to remediate to Intuit’s satisfaction may lead to immediate suspension or termination of this Agreement including suspension or termination of your use of the Platform.
-You acknowledge and agree that you are responsible for providing all User and technical support for the Developer Application(s) which includes data synchronization and ongoing maintenance for your Developer Applications.
+You acknowledge and agree that you are responsible for providing all User and technical support for the Developer Application(s) which includes data synchronization and ongoing maintenance of your Developer Applications.

 7. SANDBOX AND COMMUNITY FORUMS